ARandomAxolotl/parental-control-disabler/readme.md

 ## Overview

-This project is a Batch script utility designed to manage (Disable, Enable, or Remove) specific parental control applications on Windows. [cite_start]It is specifically designed to run within the **Windows Recovery Environment (WinRE)** to bypass file locks and permissions that exist during a normal Windows session[cite: 1, 12].
+This project is a Batch script utility designed to manage (Disable, Enable, or Remove) specific parental control applications on Windows. [cite_start]It is specifically designed to run within the **Windows Recovery Environment (WinRE)** to bypass file locks and permissions that exist during a normal Windows session.

 The tool targets:
 1.  **Kaspersky Safe Kids**